Great Bridge High School graduates honor classmates killed, hurt in crash

 Mundorff's older brother accepted her diploma.
 Currently, she's at a top rehabilitation center with her mom and dad by her side.

-Members of the Class of 2017 said they will continue to pay for the Duffy and Mundorff families, hoping Mundorff will recovery as quickly as possible.
+Members of the Class of 2017 said they will continue to pray for the Duffy and Mundorff families, hoping Mundorff will recovery as quickly as possible.

 © 2017 WVEC-TV